-(A) provides flexibility in the ways information is presented, in the ways students respond or demonstrate knowledge and skills, and in the ways students are engaged; and
+(A) provides flexibility in the ways information is presented, in the ways students respond or demonstrate knowledge and skills and in the ways students are engaged

-(B) reduces barriers in instruction, provides appropriate accommodations, supports, and challenges, and maintains high achievement expectations for all students, including students with disabilities and students who are limited English proficient.”
+(B) reduces barriers to instruction, provides appropriate accommodations, supports, and challenges, and maintains high achievement expectations for all students, including students with disabilities and students who are limited English proficient.”

 The National Center on Universal Design for Learning defines UDL as “a set of principles for curriculum development that give all individuals equal opportunities to learn.
 The three principles are: